konstantinos61-0/CS50-Web/README.md

 - **"Like" & "Unlike"**: Users can click a "like" button on any post to toggle whether or not they "like" that post

 ### What I implemented
 The distribution code is available at: https://cdn.cs50.net/web/2020/spring/projects/4/network.zip (accessed 25 March 2026).
-It includes:
-- **Routes**:
-- d
+It includes: the login, logout and register routes as well as a basic HTML template for a navigation bar.

 I studied, understood them and then completed the rest of the application.
 This includes:
--**Routes**:
-**Models & ModelForms**:
+-**Routes**: All the other routes, including the API routes.
-- **JavaScript**: The entirety of the JavaScript code.
-JavaScipt is used to dynamically update the contents of the web page as the user interacts with it.
-This includes making AJAX API calls (Fetch) and properly handling the returned data to update the web page.
+**JavaScript**: The entirety of the JavaScript code ,including the asynchronous API calls which achieve the "like" and edit post features
+- **Models & ModelForms**: All of the Django Models and ModelForms for database handling
-- **HTML Templates**: I minimally extended the HTML templates to add extra views, element IDs, and classes utilized inside JavaScript code.
+- **HTML Templates**: I substantially extended the HTML templates.
-- **CSS styles**: I minimally extended the styles file to handle email list display.
+- **CSS styles**: The entirety of the CSS, including pure CSS and Bootstrap tools & utilities